 In carpal tunnel syndrome, pressure on the median nerve in the hand causes numbness, weakness, itching, and pain in the hands.
 The itching or discomfort will usually start in the palms and most commonly occurs at night.

-If carpal tunnel syndrome is suspected, a person should see their doctor.
+If someone thinks they have carpal tunnel syndrome, they should speak with their doctor.
 The doctor may recommend avoiding repetitive activity or wearing a wrist brace.
-In extreme cases, surgery is an option to reduce pressure on the median nerves.
+In extreme cases, surgery can reduce pressure on the median nerves.

 People often link the effects of diabetes with itchiness of the palms and feet.